Unlock Me If You Can: The Rise of IRL Brand Treasure Hunts

 We want magic.

 And that’s what got me thinking about treasure hunts.
 How have brands pulled them off before?
-Where did this all start?
-I also had delicious scrambled eggs this morning.
+How does it translate to today's world?

 HBO’s Westworld: The Maze Alexa Experience